 Around two years ago, Dr Lynn Wong started looking for opportunities to live and work in New Zealand.
 Originally from Malaysia, Dr Lynn had trained in London (UK) for three years as well as in Malaysia.
 Her partner lives and works in Auckland (NZ) and Lynn had heard that New Zealand’s medical system was somewhat similar to the UK’s system.
 She knew that living in New Zealand would give her an opportunity to be closer to her partner and enable her to continue her career in a system she was familiar with.

 She says she realised quite quickly that finding work as a doctor in New Zealand was “very difficult.”

 “I reached out to Medrecruit, but I’m very different from the kind of doctors they can help.
 Even though I got my degree in the UK, I was a student and so not registered with the medical council there.”

 Medical recruitment companies like Medrecruit can only work with doctors who meet strict conditions and qualifications outlined by the Medical Council of New Zealand (MCNZ) and other governing bodies.
 Dr Lynn spent time completing MCNZ’s requirements, which would make her eligible to work in New Zealand, but she found searching for jobs difficult.

+“I tried to find jobs on my own, but I got rejected a lot.
+I wanted to work near my partner in Auckland, but was turned down a few times.”
 She called Medrecruit again and told the team that she’d completed MCNZ’s processes, but was still struggling to find work.
 Sarah Robertson (from our International Medical Graduate team) found a great role for Lynn in Whangarei, a bustling and cultural city north of Auckland.

 Looking for a doctor job which matches your career and lifestyle aspirations?
 Start your journey with Medrecruit nowSign up now